 Low Quarters (Corframs) – I upgraded after hearing that everyone has the “shiny ones” down there, and for the fact that it saves me the trouble of shining them.
 We wear blues a significant amount of time down there.
 I snagged new black socks as well.

-Ribbon Racks – I am bringing two regular ribbon racks, a functional badge, and a rack of mini medals and the smaller functional badge.
-We are in mess dress during graduation week for Dining Out, and have to have our racks prepared in advance.
+Ribbon Racks – I am bringing two regular ribbon racks, a functional badge, and a rack of mini medals, and a smaller functional badge.
+We are in mess dress during graduation week for Dining Out and have to have our racks prepared in advance.

 Printer – Not super excited about this one, but Amazon has some cheaper printers that do only that.
 Must grab ink to go with it.